ioBroker/ioBroker.pushsafer/README.md

 // To specify subject or other options sendTo("pushsafer", {
    m:  'Test text',                    // mandatory - your text message
    t:    'SweetHome',                  // optional  - your message's title, otherwise your app's name is used
    d:    '12',                         // optional  - a device id or device group id (empty or a = all devices)
    s:    '2',                          // optional  - a number betwenn 0-28 (see pushsafers API description)
    i:    '2',                          // optional  - a number betwenn 1-98 (see pushsafers API description)
-   v:    '0'          // optional  - a number betwenn 0-3 (see pushsafers API description)
+   v:    '0',                          // optional  - a number betwenn 0-3 (see pushsafers API description)
+   u:    'https://www.pushsafer.com',  // optional  - a URL or URL scheme (https://www.pushsafer.com/en/url_schemes)
+   ut:   'Open Pushsafer',             // optional  - a URLs title
+   l:    '60'                          // optional  - Integer number 0-43200: Time in minutes, after which message automatically gets purged
 });

 ```